databricks/terraform-provider-databricks/docs/guides/aws-e2-firewall-workspace.md

 }
 ```

-As next step, we are going to create Firewall Rule group that allows control plane traffic from the VPC.
+As the next step, we are going to create a Firewall Rule group that allows control plane traffic from the VPC.

 ```hcl
 resource "aws_networkfirewall_rule_group" "allow_db_cpl_protocols_rg" {